brononius/fishassistant/README.md

 # Quality meter for Fishtank, Pond...

-Under Development
+--- Under Development ---

-## Intro
 A complete installation to monitor the water for example a fish tank, pond...

+- Different monitoring tools as Temperatur, PH, NH, waterlevel ...
-Different monitoring tools, controls (pump, lights...).
+- Different controls as pump, lights ...
+- Extra's as realtime video ...
+- Hardware design, 3D print casing...

-Main software will be controlled by Home Assistant (MQTT).
+- Control software by Home Assistant.
+Dashboard, rules ...

+## Hard- & Software

+### Raspberry pi
+Central board is a raspberry pi Zero 2W.

 I put all my scripts in the folder /diy/.
 If you change this, all scripts need to be updated accordingly.

-## Sensors, steps
 ### Temperature
 Simple measurement of temperature
 - Hardware: DS18B20